-Born in September 1954, Cass Sunstein earned a BA degree from Harvard College in 1975.
+Born on September 21, 1954 in Concord, Massachusetts, Cass Sunstein earned a BA degree from Harvard College in 1975.
 Three years later, he received a J.D. from Harvard Law School, where he had served as executive editor of the Harvard Civil Rights-Civil Liberties Law Review.

 After graduating from law school, Sunstein clerked for Justice Benjamin Kaplan of the Massachusetts Supreme Judicial Court (1978-1979), and then for U.S. Supreme Court Justice Thurgood Marshall (1979-1980).